Birth Name: Levan Gorgadze

 Highest Rank: Sekiwake

-2015 would be another successful year for the Georgian rikishi, who pickicked up his first kinboshi victory over Harumafuji, a fifth Komusubi promotion, and his fifth fighting spirit award.
+2015 would be another successful year for the Georgian rikishi, who picked up his first kinboshi victory over Harumafuji, a fifth Komusubi promotion, and his fifth fighting spirit award.
 He’d experience another career milestone at the 2016 Natsu basho, where he finished with a 10-5 record and his first ever technique prize.
-His performance would earn him a promotion to Sekiwake, his highest rank to date.
-Much like before, his Sekiwake run lasted only one basho.
-At the 2017 Hatsu tournament, injury once again forced Tochinoshin to withdraw from the competition.
-His time off the dohyo was substantially shorter, and he returned for the following basho in March where he would be runner-up for the third time in his career.
+His performance earned him a promotion to Sekiwake, his highest rank to date.
+Much like his Komosubi runs before, his time at Sekiwake lasted only one basho.
+At the 2017 Hatsu tournament, injury once again forced Tochinoshin to withdraw from competition.
+His time off the dohyo was substantially shorter this time, and he returned for the following tournament in March where he would be runner-up for the third time in his career.
 At the Nagoya basho, Tochinoshin collected a kinboshi win over Kisenosato and finished with a respectable 9-6 record.
-Despite high expectations for the Georgian at the Aki basho, Tochinoshin only managed four victories after nagging issues with his knee resurfaced.
+Despite high expectations for the Georgian coming into September, Tochinoshin only managed four victories after nagging issues with his knee resurfaced.
+After a rebound tournament in November that saw the Tochinoshin go 9-6, he entered the 2018 Hatsu basho ranked at Maegashira 5.
+From day one Tochinoshin dominated his competition, tearing through the San’yaku and the Joi and eventually finishing with an incredible 14-1 record, clinching his first ever career Yusho.
+With this victory, Tochinoshin became the first Maegashira ranked wrestler to win a yusho since 2012, and just the third European to ever lift the Emperors Cup.
+Following his tournament win, Tochinoshin was promoted to the rank of Sekiwake for the 2018 Haru Basho.
 Known for his tremendous strength, Tochinoshin is a skilled mawashi fighter who uses yotsu-sumo to win the majority of his matches.
 His preferred grip is a right hand inside left hand outside migi-yotsu, which he uses to force his opponents out of the dohyo.

 Tochinoshin (left) vs. Hokutofuji (right), Aki basho, 2017.